Special Educational Needs

 We want all children to feel that they are a fully inclusive and valued member of our school community.

-Boundary Primary School is committed to working in partnership with parents/carers, external agencies and Blackpool Local Authority to ensure the best outcomes for our children identified with special educational needs.
+Boundary Primary Schools will not treat disabled pupils less favourably for a reason relating to their disability and to take reasonable steps to ensure that they are not placed at a substantial disadvantage to those who are not disabled and we are committed to working in partnership with parents/carers, external agencies and Blackpool Local Authority to ensure the best outcomes for our children identified with special educational needs.

 September 2014 saw the introduction of a new SEN Code of Practice and many changes to National and Local SEN policy, under the Children and Families Bill.
 The Local Authority, Blackpool Council, is now required to publish a Local Offer website.
 This will provide up to date information about the local services and support that are available to children with SEN, and their families.
 Schools are required to publish their Information for Parents report with details of their provision for SEN; this is then linked to the Local Authority website.

 Resources for Parents

 Speech and Language - Resources for Parents and Carers